Effects of immigration to the United States: Demographics

-The Census Bureau estimates the US population will increase from 317 million in 2014 to 417 million in 2060 with immigration, when nearly 20% will be foreign-born.
+In 2015, the United States Census Bureau estimated that the U.S. population would increase from 317 million in 2014 to 417 million by 2060, and nearly 20% of people living in the United States are projected to be foreign-born.
 A 2015 report from the Pew Research Center projects that by 2065, non-Hispanic white people will account for 46% of the population, down from the 2005 figure of 67%.
 Non-Hispanic white people made up 85% of the population in 1960.
-It also foresees the population of Hispanic people increasing from 17% in 2014 to 29% by 2060.
-The population of Asian people is expected to nearly double in 2060.
-Overall, the Pew Report predicts the population of the United States will rise from 296 million in 2005 to 441 million in 2065, but only to 338 million with no immigration permit.According to, The US has 140,000 green cards each year for employment-based immigration, of which European immigrants take 65%.
-Thus, more than half of the European immigrants in 2013 came from legal and labor status.
+It also predicts the population of Hispanic people increasing from 17% in 2014 to 29% by 2060.
+The population of Asian people is expected to nearly double by 2060.
+Overall, the Pew report predicts the population of the United States will rise from 296 million in 2005 to 441 million by 2065.
+The population is projected to only increase to 338 million if no immigration is permitted, according to the Pew report.
+The U.S. has issued 140,000 green cards each year for employment-based immigration, with European immigrants receiving 65% of the cards.
+More than half of the European immigrants in 2013 came from legal and labor status.

-Immigrant segregation declined in the first half of the 20th century but segregation still remains high, especially between black and white Americans.
-This has caused questioning of the correctness of describing the United States as a melting pot.
-One explanation is that groups with lower socioeconomic status concentrate in more densely populated areas that have access to public transit while groups with higher socioeconomic status move to suburban areas.
-Another is that some recent immigrant groups are more culturally and linguistically different from earlier groups and prefer to live together due to factors such as communication costs.
-Another explanation for increased segregation is white flight.

 Religion

-Immigration from South Asia, Africa and elsewhere has contributed to enlarging the religious composition of the United States.
-Islam in the United States is growing mainly due to immigration.
-Hinduism in the United States, Buddhism in the United States, and Sikhism in the United States are other examples.
-Whereas non-Christians together constitute only 4% of the U.S. population they made up 20% of the 2003 cohort of new immigrants.
-Since 1992, an estimated 1.7 million Muslims, approximately 1 million Hindus, and approximately 1 million Buddhists have immigrated legally to the United States.
+Immigration from South Asia, Africa, and elsewhere has contributed to diversifying the religious composition of the United States.
+Islam, Hinduism, Buddhism, and Sikhism have grown due to this immigration.
+Non-Christians together constitute only 4% of the U.S. population, yet they made up 20% of the 2003 cohort of new immigrants.
+Between 1992 and 2012, an estimated 1.7 million Muslims, 1 million Hindus, and 1 million Buddhists immigrated legally to the United States.

-Conversely, non-religious people are underrepresented in the immigrant population.
+Conversely, a 2011 study found that non-religious people are underrepresented in the immigrant population.
 Although 'other' non-Christian religions are also slightly more common among immigrants than among U.S. adults—1.9% compared with 1.0%—those professing no religion are slightly under-represented among new immigrants.
-Where as 12% of immigrants said they had no religion, the figure was 15% for adult Americans.
-This lack of representation for non-religious people could be related to stigmas around atheists and agnostics or could relate to the need for identity when entering a new country.
-When entering a new county, studies found that immigrants were more likely to have a religious affiliation because their affiliation gives them a connection to a familiar group giving them a sense of community in a new country.
+While 12% of immigrants said they had no religion, the figure was 15% for adult Americans.
+This lack of representation for non-religious people could be related to stigmas around atheists and agnostics, or could relate to the need for identity when entering a new country.
+Studies found that immigrants entering a new country were more likely to have a religious affiliation because their affiliation gives them a connection to a familiar group, providing a sense of community in a new country.